No Products in the Cart

 Back in 1966 when our little company was first started, by Uncle Steve Hanshaw, we had two colours; Black and Brown.

 Over the years, people heard about the quality of our leather satchels and demand grew.
 We expanded our range of leather colours to include what is now called our Classic Range targeting the classic school colour schemes; Navy Blue, Royal Blue, Dark Green, Forest Green and a Red. . . making a total of seven colours.
+Since then we have discontinued Sherwood Green due to a lack of interest, so we now have only six classic leather colours.

 The names have changed a little over the years to help distinguish them from newer colours we've brought into our range but the core colours remain the same.